tamannaaaaa/tamannaaaaa/README.md

-👋 Hello, I'm Tamanna Singh!
+👋 Hello, I'm Tamanna Singh! 🚀

 About Me:
 I am a dedicated Mechanical Engineering student with a burning passion for coding.
-My journey as an engineer has been enriched by the captivating world of programming, where I find joy in problem-solving and building innovative solutions.
+My journey as an engineer has been enriched by the captivating world of programming, where I find joy in problem-solving and building innovative solutions. 💡

 🔧 Skills:
-Programming Languages: Python, C++
+Programming Languages: Python 🐍, C++ 💻
-Web Technologies: HTML, CSS, JavaScript
+Web Technologies: HTML 🌐, CSS 🎨, JavaScript 🖌️
-Data Analysis: Pandas, NumPy
+Data Analysis: Pandas 🐼, NumPy 🔢
+Data Structures and Algorithms: 🗂️

 🌱 Learning Goals:
 I am committed to continuous learning and eager to expand my horizons.
-Currently, I am focused on deepening my knowledge of Python and exploring machine learning applications in engineering.
+Currently, I am focused on deepening my knowledge of Python and exploring machine learning applications in engineering. 🌟

 📫 Contact:
 📧 Email: tamannasingh7922@gmail.com